-- Remove the harness and treat, pet, or play with your cat.
+- Remove the harness and give your cat treat.
 This will make him associate leash training with something positive.
 Something to wait for.

 - Repeat two above steps as often as you can.
 Gradually increase for how long the harness is kept on, and subsequently monitoring your cat’s behavior.

 - Try to attach the leash and hold it.
 Do not pull your cat, but let him get used to it being there.
-Try to redirect his attention towards a toy, food or petting.
+Try to redirect his attention towards a toy, food, or petting.
 As we already talked in our preceding article, cats should not heel or follow you, as dogs do.
-Leash is just for not letting your cat get away.
-The trick is – you follow wherever he wants to go.
-Of course, if you want, you can try to direct his movements by the help of the toy.
+The leash prevents your cat from running away.
+The trick is — you follow wherever your cat wants to go.
+Of course, if you wish, you can try to direct his movements.
 Once again, make sure to watch your cat’s behavior and release the leash if signs of stress appear.
-In order to succeed in leash training a cat, it’s important you do not let your cat associate the leash with something negative.
+To succeed in leash training a cat, it’s crucial you do not let your cat associate the leash with something negative.

 - Open the front door and let your cat go out.
 If you have any other pets, like a dog, best if you can guarantee he is not there to bother, at least initially.
-Also, IMPORTANT part of the leash training a cat is that you allow the animal to proceed on his own pace.
-Open the door, and let the cat dictate how far he wants to go, if he wants at all.
+Also, an essential part of the leash training a cat is that you allow the animal to proceed on his own pace.
+Open the door, and let the cat dictate how far he wants to go if he wants at all.
 Again, if you wish, you can try to direct him by use of a toy or treats.
-Many cats, however, will not pay attention to them, while being outdoors.
+Many cats, however, will not pay attention to them while being outdoors.

 - Keep walking your cat on a leash.
 If you reached the state described in the point #7, the next part, whether indoors or outdoors, remains the same.
 You let your cat dictate where he wants to go, do not pull and follow him.
-Leash is just to keep him safe.
+The leash is to keep him safe.

 You probably will see your cat undergoing some amount of stress when walking on a leash outdoors.
 That is okay if you keep two more things in mind:

 First, always let your cat dictate the pace during the leash training.
-And second, ensure he always has a return path available (e.g. doors are open).
+And second, ensure he still has a return path available (for example, doors are open).